 Moreover, Burrtec Waste Industries (Burrtec) signed a 7-year O&M contract extension for its CNG fuel stations located in Fontana and Santa Clarita.
 The agreement also incorporates Burrtec’s CNG station located in Azusa, which was previously not maintained by Clean Energy.
 The three stations support the fueling operations of over 130 natural gas refuse trucks and are expected to deliver over 9 million gallons throughout the life of the contract.

 The city of Tacoma has also signed a multi-million-dollar CNG equipment supply contract with Clean Energy to build a new private station.
 The station is scheduled to be completed in early 2020 and is designed to fuel 75 municipal refuse trucks.
+Porn chat is a live chat with a real girl.
+It helps to pump the necessary skills for life, and helps to get emotional and physical discharge when it is really necessary.
+Sex chat private online is available to you around the clock.
+To start watching videos or chatting live cam girls – watch free video broadcasts of girls, communicate on intimate topics, exchange photos and video messages.
+Here you will meet a huge number of passionate beauties from every corner of the world, ready to entertain you with the most incredible best web models wish to communicate with you right now.
 The city also extended Clean Energy’s maintenance contract for the existing station.

 In addition, the city of Redlands awarded Clean Energy a 3-year bio-LNG supply contract for an estimated 1.8 million gallons of Redeem for its public access station.
 The station provides fuel to the city’s 40-truck refuse fleet, along with local refuse trucks and school buses.
 Clean Energy also received an extension on its existing maintenance contract.